cheenusrivel/nft-react-webapp/README.md

 * A frontend UI where can user input a NRIC number, link to your digital asset, it will do following to mint NFT
     * Connect to Metamask via frontend webapp
     * Send NRIC and Wallet Address to GO API, store it in DB and produce Receipt based on request body hashing
-    * Call smart contract methods from frontend with start date, end date, wallet address, receipt value and tokeURI based on NFT metadata (name, image and
+    * Call smart contract methods from frontend with start date, end date, wallet address, receipt value and tokeURI which based on NFT metadata (name, image and     description)
-      description)
     * Sign transactions using Metamask

 <h2> Config </h2>